abayomi-dev/CICDWITHCompose/README.md

 **SEE YOU AT THE END OF THE DOCUMENT.**</br>

-#Before we considerthe cicd pipeline lets see the systemdesign for this project.
+# Before we consider the CI/CD pipeline lets see the system design for this project.</br>
 ![System design](https://github.com/Osiephri/CICDWITHCompose/blob/main/assets/Untitled%20Diagram.drawio.png)</br>
+- **The developer commits a change and through webhook configured on the Jenkins slave to use git.**</br>
+- **The Jenkins slave builds the image and pushes it to DockerHub and makes it available to kubernetes.**</br>
+- **Inside the Kubernetes cluster the changes are regularly polled from the deployment and then exposed via a loadbalncer to the internet.**</br>
+- **The application(deployment) is monitored for logs using Prometheus and grafana created using Helm.**</br>

+**The process is automated seamlessly as seen in the image above.**</br>

+**Let's consider how to do these.**</br>

 # First lets consider the CI/CD pipeline
 - We would create a CI/CD using **Jenkins** and deploy it using kuberentes.
 - we have to set up the configuration environments and create the deployment scripts.
-- clone this repository to run changes and change env settings to avoid getting error codes.<\br>
+- clone this repository to run changes and change env settings to avoid getting error codes.</br>
 -  **Write `git clone -b master https://github.com/Osiephri/CICDWITHCompose `**